hannobraun/playground/2025-08-02_monobloc/README.md

 As an alternative to the `mod` intrinsics, there could be a rule that blocks bound to CamelCase names become modules.

+### Compiler Actions

+I expect that it would be pretty normal to call compiler-provided functions in compile-time code, to do various things.
+Like generating code in another language for FFI bindings, for example.
+The compiler would provide functions to write those files.

+Given that, it might make sense to view compile-time language constructs through that same lense: What am I telling the compiler to do here?
+An example of that would be an `export` function, to export a binding explicitly.